-In this article, we will cover the top 10 energy saving tips for South African conditions.
-As we all know heavy energy consumption has an effect on our environment.
+In this article, we will cover the top 10 energy-saving tips for South African conditions.
+As we all know, heavy energy consumption affects our environment.
 So we will look at the top 10 energy saving tips in order of biggest savings.
 Homeowners that follow these steps can save as much as 50 if not more on energy saving.

 Global warming, as well as pollution, are destroying the planet as we know it.
 Energy saving is at the top of the list for future generations.

 Putting some of these tips in place if not all will be a huge energy saver for the future.

 - Solar Geyser Heating a rather expensive option is the Solar route.
 However, the results are good for energy saving.

 - Heat pumps come in different size depending on family size—far more affordable option with great energy savings.
 In fact, the energy saving is similar to those of solar heating.

 - Double Glazed windows are a great energy saver as well.

 - Roof insulation products Isotherm Insulation or Aerolite Insulation reduce heat flow into the home.

 - Wall insulation reduces heat flow through walls in summer.